 - You can make changes to the resources in real-time without having to re-write or re-print the whole thing

 - Creating resources as soft copies makes them more legible and human-error proof (e.g. there are no more chances of wrong spellings if you create study material using MS Office or Google Sheets or any other platform)

 - You can play around with colors, graphics, presentation, etc. – all of it makes the subject matter much more consumable for the student

 - Your video lectures can help multiple students at the same time (you can even monetize them on platforms like Udemy)

 4. Use technology for collaboration – timetables, project work, assignments, discussions, etc.

 Tools like Trello or Google Sheets or Talentnook’s lesson plan page, can all be used to collaboratively design and plan with the student.

 You can do the following to use technology to collaborate more effectively with your student(s):

-- Project timelines can be added and tracked real-time
+- Project timelines can be added and tracked in real-time

-- You can assign tasks and ask a student to mark it as done (this removes the possibility of you forgetting an assigned task/homework to the student)
+- You can assign tasks and ask a student to mark them as done (this removes the possibility of you forgetting an assigned task/homework to the student)